1960 Kampar by-election

-The Kampar by-election is a parliamentary by-election that was held on 18 May 1960 in the state of Perak, Malaysia.
+The Kampar by-election is a parliamentary by-election that was held on 18 May 1960 in the state of Perak in the Federation of Malaya.
 The Kampar seat fell vacant following the disqualification of incumbent, Leong Kee Nyean of Alliance by the High Court for corrupt practice.
 He won the seat in 1959 Malayan general election with a majority of 1,235 votes.

 Chan Yoon Onn of PPP wrest the seat, winning against Wong Kok Wek of Alliance and Abdul Wahab Mohamed Noor of PMIP with a majority of 1,999 votes.
 The constituency had 28,662 voters.
 This marks the first time ruling Alliance to ever lost a by-election.

 Nomination

 Nomination day is set at 25 April 1960 while the polling day is set at 18 May 1960.
 Alliance nominated architech, Liew Whye Hone.
 PPP nominated businessman, Chan Yoon Onn while PMIP nominated Ustaz Abdul Wahab Mohamed Noor.